 Gardening Scotland isn’t just the best gardening show in the country, it is also the place to enjoy an exciting programme of live entertainment, from classical to popular.

-See the information below for the fantastic line up we had at Gardening Scotland 2016 and look out for what we have in store for Gardening Scotland 2017 – coming soon!
+Information below for the fantastic line up we had at Gardening Scotland 2019!

 Newtongrange Silver Band

-Newtongrange were awarded the 1st Section Scottish Champions 2015.
-The band will be performing on Sunday 5th June at various intervals.
+Newtongrange were awarded the 1st Section Scottish Champions in 2017.

 Facebook: Newtongrange Silver Band

 Peoples Ford Boghall & Bathgate Caledonia Pipe Band

 Peoples Ford Boghall & Bathgate Caledonia Pipe Band are one of the most storied Pipe Bands in history and have enjoyed success performing across the globe in concert and in the competition arena for over four decades.

 Lead by Pipe Major Ross Harvey and Leading Drummer Gordon Brown the band operates at the very highest level in Pipe Band competitions in grade one.
 They have enjoyed significant success over the years winning major titles including the European and the Cowal Championships, amongst many others.

 The band on display at Gardening Scotland is our Novice Juvenile band, who are our under-18 level of competitive band in the organisation.
 They are led by Pipe Major Matthew Keith and are all taught by members of the Grade 1 band.
 The Peoples Ford Boghall & Bathgate Pipe Band have one of the largest teaching programmes in the world and are proud to have taught a large proportion of our Grade 1 band ourselves from beginner level.
 Some of our current Novice Juvenile members are no doubt stars of the future.